Z3r0cks/Master_Thesis/thesis/main.typ

 = Table of Contents
 #outline(depth: 3, indent: 2em, title: none)

-#show outline:
-#set heading(numbering: "1")
+#set heading(numbering: "1.")
 #set page(numbering: "1")
 #counter(page).update(1)

 #context counter(heading).update(0)
-#pagebreak()
+// #pagebreak()
+#set page(footer: auto)

 = Introduction <introduction>
+#left_sign
 Sensors enable machines to perceive and interpret the world around them.
 By allowing humans, through machines, to observe and measure aspects of the environment beyond human capability, sensors foster the development of technologies and machines that enhance our understanding of the world, physics, human behavior, and more.
 They are, therefore, indispensable for technological advancement.

 This thesis explores whether a synthetic LiDAR sensor can be generated within a Neural Radiance Field (NeRF) framework.
 By simulating LiDAR sensors in a NeRF, the aim is to determine the feasibility of virtual sensor models, offering insights into which physical sensors may be suitable or necessary for real-world applications.
 It explores the advantages and disadvantages of this approach.

 Industrial applications can be dangerous.
 The use of inappropriate sensors can cause injuries or worse.
 Testing potential sensors in a virtual environment, such as a NeRF, is safer and more efficient than experimenting with real sensors.
 Therefore, developing a method to simulate LiDAR sensors within NeRFs could significantly aid in selecting the correct sensors for specific applications.
 To understand how a LiDAR sensor can be simulated within a NeRF, it is essential to delve into the principles of distance measurement and the role of constants like the velocity of light.

 An important area for sensors is measuring, especially distance measuring.
 In order to facilitate measurement, it is necessary to employ a constant value that is universally applicable and accessible to all.
 One such fundamental physical constant is the velocity of light, which can be used to calculate the distance between two points in space by determining the time required for light to travel between them.
 This concept forms the basis of the measurement principle known as "time-of-flight" (ToF) #cite(<hahne_real-time_2012>, supplement: [p.~11]).
 One prominent example of a time-of-flight sensor is Light Detection and Ranging (LiDAR).
 They are different types of LiDAR.
-One type of LiDAR–which is the focus of this study–is the use of lasers that are directed at an object and then measure time it takes for the reflected light to return to the receiver, allowing it to generate a 3D or 2D image with spatial and depth data @noauthor_sick-lidar_nodate.
+One type of LiDAR–which is the focus of this study—is the use of lasers that are directed at an object and then measure time it takes for the reflected light to return to the receiver, allowing it to generate a 3D or 2D image with spatial and depth data @noauthor_sick-lidar_nodate.
 It is difficult to estimate which LiDAR could be correct for each given application, highlighting the need for effective simulation methods.
 By focusing on simulating LiDAR sensors within a NeRF, this thesis aims to provide a tool for assessing the suitability of various LiDAR technologies in a controlled virtual environment only with images from the scene.

 This approach could offer significant advantages in terms of safety, cost, and efficiency when determining the most appropriate sensor for specific industrial applications.
 To effectively simulate LiDAR sensors in a virtual environment, advanced methods for 3D scene representation are required.

 It is difficult to measure the real world.
 Cameras can help, but they only show 2D scenes.
 Using a LiDAR sensor to measure the real world creates a 3D point cloud what is more difficult to understand.
 One way to create a 3D scene from 2D images is with NeRF.

 In 2020, #cite(<mildenhall_nerf_2020>, form: "author") introduced NeRF as an AI-based approach for generating 3D representations of scenes from 2D images.
 One of the key advantages by using NeRF is the low memory usage and the photo-realistic representation.
 With the use of pipelines, it is also easy to use NeRFs, even for untrained users @schleise_automated_2024.
 The central idea behind NeRF is to utilize a neural network, rather than techniques that use a grid or a list system to determinate each point and its corresponding values within a 3D scene.
+#right_sign
 Like other neural networks, NeRF suffers from the disadvantage of being a "black box" @la_rocca_opening_2022.
 This makes it difficult or even impossible to fully understand the computations taking place, as the neural network provides limited interpretability.
 As a result, it is challenging to determine positions, distances, or lengths within the scene.
 Unlike methods, which typically store scene data in grids or lists, where each pixel within the scene is explicit know, NeRF only compute RGB and density values from given coordinates.
 Depending on the method which the neural network is trained, the distances and coordinates from the original scene are unknown.\

 In other graphical software, such as Unity, NVIDIA Omniverse, and Blender, the coordinates of each edge, vertex, or face are explicitly defined.
 However, in NeRF, these coordinates are not known.
 To illustrate this concept in a simplified manner, each scene in NeRF can be conceptualized as a "memory" of the neural network, which learns to generate RGB and density values from a multitude of perspectives and positions by minimizing the discrepancy between the original image and its internal representation.